 This is the original sketch.
 Yes my handwriting isn't great...

 This is currently at Gregorio Luperon High School for Science and Mathematics in the Bronx.
-This is where I truly learned how to take an original design from a small screen to a full scale mural.
+This is where I learned how to take an original design from a small screen to a full scale mural.

-This project was an original design for a spot graphic where I took the role as the designer and the installer.
+This project was an original design for a "spot graphic" where I took the role as the designer and the installer.
 The design process was simple.
 First create the logo, then type set the name, finally add in the social media handles.
 The struggle was in the formatting with the constraints of the trailer.
 I initially wanted to create separation between the logo and the social media handles so they could be handled separately on the installation, with the hope to place each piece in their respective spots, but I was asked to keep it as one continuous piece to only fill the back section of the trailer.

 Winter 2024